Day trading has become a popular concept as of late. While it can be a profitable way to earn, it's also a high risk

+With Robinhood, investors can day trade, though there are a few important considerations.
 If you have a standard account, the platform only gives you three daily trades in a five trading day period.
-However, they allow unlimited trades if you have $25,000 of equity in your account.
+However, they allow unlimited trades if you have $25,000 of equity or more in your account.

 Specifically, you need to have at least $25,000 of equity in your standard or gold account at the end of the previous day.
 This sounds tricky, but it just means that if you want to day trade on a particular Tuesday, you had to have an account value of more than $25,000 at the end of the previous trading day, which would be Monday.

 So, if you have under $25,000 your trades are limited, and you probably shouldn't be day trading.

 If you have over $25,000 and you have unlimited trades, you could day trade with Robinhood.
+This $25,000 minimum is true for any brokerage that supports day trades.

-However, as we mentioned, day trading tends to be significantly riskier than long-term investing and is generally best suited to experienced traders.
+However, as we mentioned, day trading tends to be significantly riskier than long-term investing and is generally best suited for experienced traders.

 You are considered a pattern day trader if you execute four or more day trades within five business days.

 At that point, you will need to cancel your trade to avoid being classified as a pattern day trader unless you meet the $25,000 minimum.

 If you place your fourth day trade in a five-day window, Robinhood will mark your account for pattern day trading for ninety calendar days.
 This means you won’t be able to place any day trades for ninety days unless you bring your account equity above $25,000.

 Also keep in mind that if you continue to day trade with an account valued below $25,000, not only will you be flagged as a pattern day trader, but Robinhood will pile more restrictions on your account.

 This is not a place you want to be in, and Robinhood provides a tracker for your day trades within your account settings so you can keep tabs on how close you are to triggering the Pattern Day Trader Rule.